Dataway¶

 Warning

-Sinker-related settings must be manually modified after installation.
-Currently, it is not supported to specify Sinker configurations during the installation process.
-Version-1.5.0
+Sinker-related settings need to be manually modified after installation.
+Currently, they are not supported during the installation process Version-1.5.0

 HTTP Server Settings¶